mrezaei92/cloud_based_image_database/README.md

     * Configure Docker to authenticate with your Artifact Registry.
     * Tag your local image with the full Artifact Registry path (e.g., `us-central1-docker.pkg.dev/YOUR_PROJECT_ID/my-docker-repo/face-search-server:latest`).
     * Push the tagged image to Artifact Registry.

+* **IMPORTANT:** If you don't have access to an instance on GCP with GPUs, you should let the client handle the extraction of the embedding, and query the server with the embedding.
+In this case, you should remove lines `tensorflow==2.13` and `deepface` from server/requirements.txt before building the Docker image.

 ### 6. Deploy the Server using Google Cloud Run